Teacher's Pet (1930 film): Release and legacy

 Teacher's Pet is considered a quintessential entry in the Our Gang series.
 Jackie Cooper's performance in this film paved the way for his roles in major Paramount feature films such as Skippy and The Champ.
 By the spring of 1931, Hal Roach had sold his contract to MGM so that Cooper could make features full-time.
 Miss Crabtree would go on to appear in five more Our Gang shorts, and she remains today not only the most popular adult character from Our Gang, but also one of the most popular fictional schoolteachers of all time.

 Teacher's Pet was remade by Hal Roach in 1936 as Bored of Education.
 Directed by Gordon Douglas (who coincidentally has a walk-on as a delivery boy in Teacher's Pet), and starring the mid/late 1930s Our Gang line-up of Spanky, Alfalfa, Buckwheat, Darla, and Porky, Bored of Education won the 1937 Academy Award for Short Subjects (One-Reel).

 The television syndication print distributed by King World was edited in 1971 to remove scenes considered in bad taste, but these scenes were reinstated in the early 1990s.

+Filming locations

+The winding tree-lined road was located on the north side of the Hal Roach Studios ranch.
+Jackie Cooper and Wheezer get picked up by Miss Crabtree just north of 9108 Hillsboro Drive in the Beverlywood section of Los Angeles.

+Miss Crabtree drops Jackie off under the Pacific Electric Railway viaduct that the intersection of Venice Blvd and La Cienega Blvd in Los Angeles.